Reference

 /{shopping_cart}/{products}/:productId

-The above defines two translatable segments, shopping_cart
+The above defines two translatable segments, shopping_cart and products.

 When attempting to match, these keys are passed to the translator.
 If, for

-example, the locale evaluates to de-DE
+example, the locale evaluates to de-DE, these might become einkaufswagen and

 'produkte`, respectively, evaluating to: